Leomhl/nuvigator_examples/README.md

 	* The simple nuroute implementation It consists in the most [basic complete example](https://github.com/nubank/nuvigator#quick-start) suggested on documentation of [Nuvigator](https://github.com/nubank/nuvigator).
 Basically this is a personalization of the route using instances of `NuRoute` and `Nurouter`.
 * **Simple route parameters implementation**
 	* The simple implementation of passing parameters by route consists of the multiple ways of passing parameters between application screens that nuvigator provides.
+* **Nested nuvigators**
+	* The nested nuvigators (nested nuvigators) implementation details how to create multiple streams in the application and link them together so that a modular design can have its navigation flow concentrated in each module but communicating with the entire application.

 ## Plugins 📟